 - The requirement to wear face coverings in law will be lifted.
 However, the Government expects and recommends that people wear face coverings in crowded areas such as public transport.

-- There will no longer be limits on the number of people who can attend weddings, civil partnerships, funerals and other life events (including receptions and celebrations).
-There will be no requirement for table service at life events, or restrictions on singing or dancing.
+- There are no longer limited on the number of people who can attend weddings, civil partnerships, funerals and other life events (including receptions and celebrations).
+There are no requirements for table service at life events, or restrictions on singing or dancing.
 You should follow guidance for weddings and funerals to reduce risk and protect yourself and others.

-- There will no longer be restrictions on group sizes for attending communal worship.
+- There are no longer restrictions on group sizes for attending communal worship.

 DO I NEED TO WEAR A FACE COVERING?

-The legal obligation to wear a face covering in indoor venues has now been lifted, however, the Government is asking that people make informed decisions about when they wear a face covering.
+The legal obligation to wear a face covering in indoor venues has now been lifted, however, people are strongly advised to make informed decisions about when they wear a face covering.
 With cases of COVID-19 rising in Rotherham, wearing a face covering can help reduce the risk of spreading the virus.

 The Council recommends that you wear a face covering when using public transport, visiting a GP or Hospital appointment, or in indoor venues such as shops.

 WHEN WILL I BE ABLE TO GET MY COVID-19 VACCINE?

 All people aged over the age of 16 are now able to book their first COVID-19 vaccination dose.